 So we covered some real haunted houses in Singapore and it’s time to get on to the real deal: the juiciest ghost stories.
-With Halloween around the corner, we thought it would be double the fun to share the scares.
 We gathered some eerie encounters, that the team has experienced and it’s only right to share them for some light scares.
 Take that, Goosebumps!
 And if you do have a story of your own, tell us!

 No joke: two days into Hungry Ghost month, and while waiting to get the lift up to our apartment, we bumped into our helper, who was getting out of the lift.
 She looked like she’d seen a ghost when she spotted us.
 “What are you doing down here?” she yelped: “I just heard you moving around in your study upstairs!”
 That particular room was where we had funny business going on during Hungry Ghost month a couple of years ago – see if you can spot the story below…

 The ‘silver surfer’

 I was eight years old when this incident happened in a HDB flat in Yishun.
 On some nights my family would pull out our mattresses, pillows and blankets and have movie marathons and sleep together in our living room.
 One night, I woke up in the middle of the night, facing the room doors and saw a white figure (Silver Surfer-looking) speeding/floating from one room to another and it kept doing that.
 Freaked out and unsure if I had really seen a ghost, I shut my eyes tight and lulled myself back to sleep.

 Who is that on the beams?